Generic class definitions and one implementation

 we do is like an actor temporizing without rehearsing is very interesting.

-Reminds you of the Doors line:
+Reminds you of the

 Into this house we're bornInto this world we're thrownLike a dog without a boneAn actor on a loan